Palash90/go-tut/README.md

 1. Strings are automatically UTF.
 You do not need special packages to support multi-lingual system.
 1. `go fmt` command formats the source code as per its own standards thus solving the problem of a multi-developer development system where each developer follows their own formatting styles.

+## Variable Declaration

+Exercise File: 2.1.go, 2.2.go, 2.3.go, 2.4.go

+1. Variable declaration is a mix of javascript var and C/Java type declaration - `var x int`
+1. Go has many integer definitions - `int8`, `int16`, `int32`, `int64`, `int`.
+The `int` type defaults to 32 bit or 64 bit based on platform.
+So, be careful if you have specific use case.
+Oherwise, you may go out of space or may get errors supporting your desired values.
+1. Go also supports unsigned integer definitions like - `uint8`, `uint16`, `uint32`, `uint64` and `uint`.
+Automatic size definition goes for `uint` as well.
+1. Floats are either `float32` or `float64`.
+No automatic definition for floats.
+1. Default value for number type variables are 0 or 0
+1. If your program consists of any unused variable, the program will not even compile.
+So, get rid of memory issues in the compile time itself.
+Imagine, you have declared an array of `int64` of size 86400 * 64 and left it unused, essentially you are wasting almost 42 MB of main memory.
+Go, gets rid of that during compile time itself.
+1. Go, even raises compiler error for unused but assigned variables
+1. Like unused variables, go raises compilation error for unused imports too
+1. However, go does not raise error for a blank function.